cpm-128/budget-tracker/README.md

 - **Express.js**
 - **MongoDB** as its database
 - **MongoDB Atlast** for **Heroku** deployment
+- **Web Manifest** as the blueprint for the Progressive Web Application

 ## Usage
 To access a community of tech professionals who share blog posts of new information or technologies and commentary on the blogs.